 What does a Fraud Analyst do?

 A fraud analyst is responsible for observing various customer transactions to flag or identify suspicious activity.
 Most accounts and customers have banking patterns that typically do not change over the long term.
-Any transactions or series of transactions that do not fit the expected activity generate a 'red flag', and will be looked at by a fraud analyst.
+Any transactions or series of transactions that do not fit the expected activity generate a 'red flag', and will be looked at.

 If any suspicious transactions are found, the fraud analyst will flag the account and keep it suspended until it can be checked and verified.
 Transactions can be looked at for any number of reasons: transaction type, transaction amount, unusual transfers to unlikely partners, places where transactions originate, or a flurry of activity beyond the accepted norm for the account.

-The fraud analyst must also keep models for analyzing fraud within the bank’s regions.
+Models for analyzing fraud are kept within the bank’s regions.
 This can help determine patterns of fraud over certain areas, and break down larger criminal rings responsible for fraud activity.
 This can also help to identify certain holes in security that can be targeted over time, so that the bank can identify system improvements that can be made to eliminate the risk of fraud or reduce the ways in which it can occur.
-The analyst may even have a say in software tools that can work towards detecting fraud and preventing it from occurring, or reporting security threats and suspicious activity quickly.

 What is the workplace of a Fraud Analyst like?

 Fraud analysts can be found working in a variety of fields, such as finance, banking, insurance, municipal, state, and federal law enforcement.